abeltran10/todocine_backend/README.md

 ## What is Todo Cine

-Todo Cine is an API REST to manage movies from [TMDB](https://www.themoviedb.org/)
+Todo Cine is a web app to manage movies from [TMDB](https://www.themoviedb.org/)

 ## Code

-Todo Cine web app is developed with [Java and Springboot in backend](https://github.com/abeltran10/todocine_backend) and [Javascript's react framework in frontend](https://github.com/abeltran10/todo_cine_frontend).
+Todo Cine is an API REST developed with [Java and Springboot in backend](https://github.com/abeltran10/todocine_backend) and [Javascript's react framework in frontend](https://github.com/abeltran10/todo_cine_frontend).
 It's NoSQL database to manage users, hosted in [MongoDB Cloud](https://cloud.mongodb.com/)

 /src/main/resources/application.properties and Constants files are missing in order you to creat them for your need